-Attacking your opponent's character or personal traits in an attempt to undermine their argument.
+Attacking your opponent's character or personal traits instead of engaging with their argument.

-Ad hominem attacks can take the form of overtly attacking somebody, or casting doubt on their character.
-The result of an ad hom attack can be to undermine someone without actually engaging with the substance of their argument.
+Ad hominem attacks can take the form of overtly attacking somebody, or more subtly casting doubt on their character.
+The result of an ad hom attack can be to undermine someone without actually having to engage with their argument.